Home

 Current availability:

-Marc Bolan was never really known for his Mellotron use; all the well-worn hits feature real strings alongside T.Rex's R'n'R-influenced glam-boogie thang, making me wonder how the rumours started.
-Well, listen to Tanx, and you'll find out.
+Marc Bolan was never really known for his Mellotron use; all the well-worn hits feature real strings alongside T. Rex's rock'n'roll-influenced glam-boogie thang, making me wonder how the rumours started.
+Well, listen to Tanx and you'll find out.
 It's widely regarded as the album where Bolan irretrievably 'lost it'; it's certainly bereft of anything resembling a major hit, but don't hold that against it.
 There's a great deal more blues in this record than in anything the band put out at their peak, although there are too many weak spots to consider it 'classic' in any way.
 Given the hit-heavy bonus tracks on the CD, it seems Marc wasn't putting his singles on his albums at the time, which could have been a serious error commercially.

 Given that Bolan's singles tend to be swamped in real strings, it's quite a surprise that Tanx features so much Mellotron, although producer Tony Visconti was known for using them at the time.
-In fact, although there are real strings to be heard, too, the first sound on the album is a tortured 'Tron being put through its paces, with Tenement Lady earning the clichéd phrase, 'Mellotron drenched', with strings all over the shop, including the phased middle section.
-Mister Mister has more of the same, plus flute chords in the verses, as does Highway Knees; there may possibly be 'Tron on a couple of other tracks, but I wouldn't swear to it, and real strings are also used in places (Electric Slim And The Factory Hen, Left Hand Luke And The Beggar Boys), just to confuse the issue.
-The CD features several single-only tracks; Free Angel features 'Tron strings trying desperately to sound like the real thing.
+In fact, although there are real strings to be heard, too, the first sound on the album is a tortured Mellotron being put through its paces, Tenement Lady earning the clichéd phrase, 'Mellotron drenched', with strings all over the shop, including the phased middle section.
+Mister Mister has more of the same, plus flute chords in the verses, as does Highway Knees; there may possibly be Mellotron on a couple of other tracks, but I wouldn't swear to it, while real strings are also used in places (Electric Slim And The Factory Hen, Left Hand Luke And The Beggar Boys), just to confuse the issue.
+The CD features several single-only tracks; Free Angel features Mellotron strings trying desperately to sound like the real thing.

 Zinc Alloy & the Hidden Riders of Tomorrow (apparently a dig at the current glam crew) saw Bolan experimenting with American soul textures a good year before Bowie, although he still couldn't manage that all-important US breakthrough.
 It has a couple of real standout tracks, notably opener Venus Loon, with an almost unearthly harmony in the chorus, but as with its predecessor, far too much of the album sits squarely in the 'also-ran' camp, forgotten as soon as heard.
-Despite the expanded CD's sleevenotes making a reference to 'an occasional intergalactic Mellotron', the album's real strings fudge the issue to the point where nothing obviously leaps out at you, leaving me no option but to give it a resounding '0' on the 'Tron front.
+Despite the expanded CD's sleevenotes making a reference to 'an occasional intergalactic Mellotron', the album's real strings fudge the issue to the point where nothing obviously leaps out at you, leaving me no option but to give it a resounding '0' on the Mellotron front.

 '75's Bolan's Zip Gun is a bit of a mess, to be honest, with Marc adrift in a sea of coke and booze, having no real idea where he was going; even Bolan's biggest fans have trouble finding nice things to say about it, although to my ears, it comes across as merely a lesser version of its predecessor.
 Although almost everything here comes across as a pastiche on his earlier style, closer Zip Gun Boogie has a great intro riff that deserved better than its workmanlike boogie verse.
-Dino Dines played the bulk of the album's keyboard parts, including Mellotron strings on Think Zinc, and a very obvious part on Golden Belt, as against its predecessor's 'is it/isn't it?' approach.
+Dino Dines played the bulk of the album's keyboard parts, including Mellotron strings on Think Zinc and a very obvious part on Golden Belt, as against its predecessor's 'is it/isn't it?' approach.
 Incidentally, the expanded CD's version of Do You Wanna Dance? was kicked completely into touch the following year by the Ramones, leaving Marc musically high and dry, however much he tried to assume the mantle of the 'Godfather of Punk'.
 Yeah, right.

-1976's Futuristic Dragon was something of a return to the T.Rex of old, although as it was recorded over the space of a year or more, in various locations, there is some disparity in style.
+1976's Futuristic Dragon was something of a return to the T. Rex of old, although as it was recorded over the space of a year or more, in various locations, there is some disparity in style.
 New York City is as dumb a single as Bolan was ever to write, although Jupiter Liar and Chrome Sitar are excellent.
-As always, the material gets rather samey about half-way through, making me think that all you really need by T.Rex is a greatest hits and a best of the album tracks, should such a thing exist.
-Dines played keys again, and although most of the strings sound real, that has to be a 'Tron on Calling All Destroyers, surely?
+As always, the material gets rather samey about half-way through, making me think that all you really need by T. Rex is a greatest hits and a best of the album tracks, should such a thing exist.
+Dines played keys again and, although most of the strings sound real, that has to be Mellotron on Calling All Destroyers, surely?

 The trouble with the bonus discs attached to all the above albums is that, unless you're a deeply committed fan, they're a bit, well... boring.
 Endless demo run-throughs of material you weren't that fussed about in the first place aren't all that enthralling, to be honest, but then, they really are only for Bolan obsessives, meaning that I'm missing the point.
 Again.
-Anyway, I've trawled through all of 'em, and the only one featuring any Mellotron is Precious Star: The Alternate Zip Gun, originally released in its own right as far back as 1996.
-Space Boss has 'Tron strings and a full-on flute solo completely missing from the album version, although Golden Belt's short string part is the same, making it likely that this is a working version of the song, rather than a completely different take.
-Despite a total lack of instrumental credits for the alternate versions, it seems likely that the 'Tron was played by Dino Dines.
+Anyway, I've trawled through all of 'em and the only one featuring any Mellotron is Precious Star: The Alternate Zip Gun, originally released in its own right as far back as 1996.
+Space Boss has Mellotron strings and a full-on flute solo completely missing from the album version, although Golden Belt's short string part is the same, making it likely that this is a working version of the song, rather than a completely different take.
+Despite a total lack of instrumental credits for the alternate versions, it seems likely that the Mellotron was played by Dino Dines.

 So, despite there only being a Mellotron presence on a few tracks on Tanx, they're all stuffed to the gills with it, so a cautious recommendation on the Mellotron front, ditto the music.
-The other albums here are 'forget its' on the 'Tron front, with the possible exception of Zip Gun's bonus disc, although if you like Bolan's schtick, you could do worse than give 'em a listen.
+The other albums here are 'forget its' on the Mellotron front, with the possible exception of Zip Gun's bonus disc, although if you like Bolan's schtick, you could do worse than give 'em a listen.

 T2 (UK)